-Assessments detail the function and dysfunction of joints, soft tissue and nerves of the body.
+Assessments are done passively at first to see what each joint and region of the body is capable of and then you will be asked to do some actions to see how you support yourself and stabilise.
+This details the function and dysfunction of joints, soft tissue and nerves of the body.
 An understanding of the myofascial links and diagonal pulls throughout the body gives us a heads up on the root cause of problems, acknowledging that one thing affects another.
 So tension and spasming that is created over time and through reactions to lifestyle/injury, need to be released but often by gentle mobilising and correcting alignment, in order to regain correct posture.

 An assessment ideally is part of your first session in order to see where your body is and be able to set some proactive exercises in order to avoid injury as training intensity increases.

 - Reliable, research-based format of assessing

 - Easily measurable and compared at regular intervals depending on the situation,

 - The solution is often quite similar but the issues are quite individual

 Learn more about Biomechanics